February 20, 2026

 By connecting benefits directly to employee performance through bonuses, stock options, and other incentives, its main objective is to drive engagement and align individual achievements with company objectives.

-The Career Development Strategy gives employees the opportunity for continuous learning and growth, preparing them for future roles and enhancing retention by investing in their long-term career paths.
+The career development strategy gives employees the opportunity for continuous learning and growth, preparing them for future roles and enhancing retention by investing in their long-term career paths.
 See the section above about “Professional development benefits” for more about how career development and skill development are extremely important for employee retention.

 These strategies not only support a dynamic and evolving workforce but also help sculpt a workplace culture that values both individual and collective contributions.